HR: you can't be everywhere... but your AI Agent can!

 The Actions:

-- If it finds an answer, it sends it back immediately.
+• If it finds an answer, it sends it immediately.

-This logic allows for automating and optimizing HR processes while maintaining flexibility for complex questions.
+This logic allows you to automate and optimize HR processes while maintaining flexibility for complex questions.

 Connect your agent to the HR knowledge base